jjs-dev/toolchains/README.md

 ## Guidelines
  - All images should be based on `debian:slim`
  - All toolchain should somehow pass ONLINE_JUDGE option to compiled/executed program.
+ - Each image should have `io.jjs.toolchain.name` label with toolchain name.